 - certain types of braces to support the spine

 Over-the-counter medicines like acetaminophen (Tylenol) and ibuprofen (Advil) may help relieve pain.
 Talk to your doctor if these medications don’t work.
 They may prescribe stronger pain medication or refer you to a pain clinic.

 Some antidepressants can also be used to relieve pain because they have a direct effect on pain in addition to mood.

-Your doctor may refer you to a counsellor.
-Counselling may be helpful for chronic pain, especially when medical treatments aren’t managing pain well.
+Your doctor may refer you to a counselor.
+Counseling may be helpful for chronic pain, especially when medical treatments aren’t managing pain well.

-One type of counselling is called cognitive behavioral therapy (CBT).
+One type of counseling is called cognitive behavioral therapy (CBT).
 CBT won’t change the amount of pain you feel, but it can help you find ways to cope with it.

-A CBT counsellor will talk to you about how you manage your pain.
-The counsellor can also help you to develop techniques for dealing with pain.
+A CBT counselor will talk to you about how you manage your pain.
+The counselor can also help you to develop techniques for dealing with pain.

-Injecting steroids into your nerves and spinal joints can help ease pain.
+Injecting steroids around the nerves and spinal joints can help ease pain.
 However, injections don’t have a long-term benefit.
 They can be used to combat acute pain or as one part of a pain management program.